 La danse macabre des Femmes is a deal younger than the original Danse Macabre.
 The dance of the men was painted at St. Innocents' cemetery in the years 1424/1425 and we have manuscripts that are almost as old.
 In contrast the oldest manuscript we have with the women's dance is from 1470-80.

 The women's dance was obviously inspired by the famous Danse Macabre.
-The verses follow the same structure with eight lines and the rhyming scheme A, B, A, B, B, C, B, C, where the eight line is always some sort of motto.
+The verses follow the same structure with eight lines and the rhyming scheme A, B, A, B, B, C, B, C, where the eighth line is always some sort of motto.
 The dance is introduced by an authority like the men's dance is, but in the very oldest manuscripts the two last verses are spoken by Death respectively the dead ("les morts").

 The biggest difference between the two dances is that there isn't an alternation of ecclesiastical and secular persons.
 It would seem that there wasn't that many ecclesiastical roles for women at that time.
 On the whole it has been a challenge to find enough different roles, and there is some overlap.
 There's a spinster, old woman and woman with crutches.
 There's a newlywed, a bride and a sweet wife.
 And there's a young woman, virgin and young girl.